Tax resistance in the United States: Tax protester theories

-An enduring mythology of tax protester arguments asserts that the tax system operating in the United States is unconstitutional, illegal, or doesn't actually apply to most of the people currently being subjected to it.
+An enduring mythology of tax protester arguments asserts that the tax system operating in the United States is unconstitutional, illegal, or does not actually apply to most of the people currently being subjected to it.

 These arguments, though they often take the form of "totally discredited legal positions and/or meritless factual positions", are often persuasive to people who have an unsophisticated understanding of the legal system and who are susceptible to look uncritically on arguments that appeal to their financial self-interest.
 For example, in the early 1980s, an epidemic of tax protest swept General Motors plants in Flint, Michigan, as thousands of employees there told GM to stop withholding income tax from their salaries after they attended seminars or listened to lectures on tape from the tax protester group "We The People ACT".

 Practice

 The following sections briefly describe some of the more prominent examples of tax resistance in colonial America and the United States: